 Can you book tours in and around Cambodia in advance?

 Can you pay for many things using your credit card in Cambodia?
+Currency and ATMs.

 Yes in the bigger cities and tourist areas.
 Availability of credit card transactions is growing.
 For markets, local shops, tuk tuks and street food you will need cash.
+Cambodian currency is the Cambodian Reil, you can draw cash from ATMs in Cambodia.
+Cambodia is one of those countries where you can still use the US dollars.
+Some cashpoints (ATMs) will even give out US dollars.

-Can we recommend any hotels and hostels in Cambodia?
+hotels and hostels in Cambodia

 Pin the image below to Pinterest, thanks!

 Our Cambodia travel blog section is short right now despite spending months in the country.
-Cambodia is one of the first countries we re-visited when I first started this travel blog.
+Cambodia is one of the first countries we revisited when I first started this travel blog.
 My blogging game wasn’t as strong as it is now.
 We will most certainly be back to add more content just as soon as we can.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!